 Over a quarter of those killed or seriously injured on Hampshire roads in 2018 were motorcyclists, but they only make up about 1% of UK road traffic.

 It’s not just protective clothing you need to think about.
 You should also:

 - make sure drivers can see you more easily, particularly at junctions, by wearing bright or reflective clothing

-- reduce the risks with further training – a number of organisations offer training to improve your skills and safety.
-Hampshire Fire and Rescue Service offers a free three-hour course called Biker Down
+- reduce the risks with further training – a number of organisations offer training to improve your skills and safety

 - reduce your speed on country roads - make sure you are able to slow down and stop in good time, whatever the road condition